 What is common in all artists’ journeys is that you FEEL a certain way about implementing these strategies.
 This is something that CAN be managed and adapted to having a positive experience with marketing art.

-So rather than talking about the latest social media strategy, let’s start talking about how you feel about using social media for your work.
-Whether you are a digital native or technophobe, your feelings are at the core of how you use platforms to promote your work.
+So rather than talking about the latest social media strategy, let’s start talking about how you feel about using social media to promote your artwork.
+Whether you are a digital native or technophobe, your instincts are at the core of how you use platforms to promote your work.

 Being a digital native may lend to being over-confident about the potential results.
 Being a technophobe may undervalue what can be accomplished.
 It’s best to try to be somewhere in between.
 Here, it helps to be rational:

-- You don’t know what you can do unless you try.
+- You don’t know what you can do until you try.

-- Even the smallest results are a step in the right direction.
+- Even the smallest results can be a step in the right direction.

 - Be exact and truthful when measuring the results.

 The most important step: Before you begin to try something new or view the results of something you have tried, 1) imagine a realistic positive result, 2) remind yourself to accept whatever the results are, and 3) commit to learning something from them.
-This will help put you in the right mindframe to move into the next positive step forward for your creative practice.
+This will help put you in the right mindset to try the next positive step forward for your creative practice.